KirstenBauck/Dominating_Dominion/Proposal.md

 5.  **Evaluation and Analysis**: The agent’s performance will be measured by its win rate against baseline strategies (e.g., random moves).
 If time permits, we will compare the effectiveness of different RL approaches.

 **Challenges we anticipate include:**
+- Learning new concepts is often difficult, especially with something as complex as ML methodologies
 - Properly establishing effective training given the game’s complexity.
 - Tuning the reward systems to encourage optimal play.